 Another trip took place many years earlier.
 Our married life had become distant and stressed.
 Tom worked at a bustling paper mill nearly an hour away.
 He was a chemical engineer, on call 24/7.

 Most nights, Tom and I would awaken to unintelligible sounds and cries.
 Dawn, our special child, would stand beside our bed, flap her hands and stomp her feet.
-She wasn’t able to communicate her needs and that broke my heart.
+She wasn’t able to communicate her needs which broke my heart.
 We’d attempt to comfort her and coax her to sleep, with no success.
 I tried to remain calm because being agitated only worsened the situation.
 One of us would bring her downstairs and lay on the sofa as she stood beside us.
 Nothing worked to settle her.
 It was extremely frustrating.
 Lack of sleep and our inability to handle Dawn caused great stress.
 Tom would leave for work early each morning and put in twelve hours.
 We’d eat supper, clean up, bathe the kids and tuck them in, and finally fall into bed, depleted.
 Dawn would appear at our bedside and the cycle began again.
 We were often like strangers.
 When we finally had time to talk I sometimes felt frozen and didn’t even know where to begin.